Shih-Ching Tsou: Career

 Baker and Tsou collaborated again on Tangerine, where she served as a producer on the film as well as the costume designer, art department, additional camera operator, and made her acting debut in the film.
 It was filmed completely on iPhone 5s.
 The film had its world premiere at the 2015 Sundance Film Festival on January 23, 2015.
 The film had a limited release by Magnolia Pictures on July 10, 2015.

 After Tangerine, Tsou produced Baker's next feature The Florida Project.
 The film premiered in the Directors' Fortnight section of the 2017 Cannes Film Festival and was theatrically released in the United States on October 6, 2017 by A24.
 It won at least 38 and was nominated for at least 104 awards including an Academy Award for Best Supporting Actor Willem Dafoe (see List of accolades received by The Florida Project).

 She produced Baker's feature Red Rocket, which premiered at the 2021 Cannes Film Festival and received rave reviews.

-In 2022, Tsou began production on her first solo directorial feature, Left-Handed Girl, a family drama set in a night market in Taipei, Taiwan.
-The film was co-written by Sean Baker, who also edited the film.
-It premiered in the Critics’ Week section of the 2025 Cannes Film Festival and was selected by the government of Taiwan as its submission for Best International Feature Film for the 2026 Oscar awards.
+In summer 2022, Tsou began production on her first solo directorial feature, Left-Handed Girl, a family drama set in a night market in Taipei, Taiwan.
+The film was co-written by frequent collaborator Sean Baker, who also edited the film.
+It premiered in the Critics’ Week section of the 2025 Cannes Film Festival and was released on Netflix on November 28 to critical acclaim; the government of Taiwan selected it as its submission for Best International Feature Film for the 2026 Oscar awards.